Diving New Zealand – The best scuba spots in Aotearoa

 Within such a small area, it has a wide variety of habitats.
 In fact, scientists have recorded about 400 species of seaweed within the reserve!

-There is also a wreck near the Taputeranga island that divers can detour to.
+There is also a wreck near Taputeranga Island that divers can detour to.

 Taputeranga is accessible for snorkellers too and has become a famous destination and a scientific site as well.